 - What to do: Find the nearest gas station, and fill your tank.
 If the symbol is still active or if it starts blinking, have your car inspected and repaired, if needed.

 These are just some of the dashboard symbols you can see when you’re driving through Miami, Hialeah, and Doral in your Honda Pilot.
-For more information about these and other warning lights, contact Braman Honda Miami, or schedule your service appointment now!
+For more information about these and other warning lights, contact Braman Honda, or schedule your service appointment now!